turingschool/lesson_plans/ruby_04-apis_and_scalability/pitching_mastery_projects.markdown

 ## Goals

-By the end of this session we will have established four mastery projects that'll guide your last three weeks in the program.
+By the end of this session we will have established two mastery projects that'll guide your last three weeks in the program.

 ## Protocol